Overwatered Hydrangea: How To Identify, Treat and Prevent It

 Water your plant early in the day so that the leaves have time to dry before nightfall.

-Watering in the evening can cause the plant’s leaves to stay wet overnight, which can lead to fungal diseases.
+Watering in the evening can cause the plant’s leaves to stay wet overnight, leading to fungal diseases.

 4. Allow the Soil to Dry Out Between Waterings

-It is crucial to allow the soil around your plant to dry out completely between waterings.
+Allowing the soil around your plant to dry out completely between waterings is crucial.

 If you water your plant too often, the roots will begin to rot.